-Teacher/Educational Specialist Name:

-Immediate Supervisor:

-Basic construct of a Plan of Improvement:

-Part I - In which performance standard(s) and indicator(s) within the standard(s) are there deficiencies?
-List here - Cite specific examples from observations.
-Cite Standards and Performance indicators that are lacking.

-Part II - What remedies are being purposed by the supervising building administrator?
+Teacher/Educational Specialist Name: Immediate Supervisor: Basic construct of a Plan of Improvement: Part I - In which performance standard(s) and indicate List here - Cite specific examples from observations.
+Cit tor(s) within the standard(s) are there deficiencies? te Standards and Performance indicators that are lacking.
+Part II - What remedies are being purposed by the su Observation of peers: pervising building administrator?
 (Below are examples).
-Observation of peers:

-Expected purpose and outcomes

-Increased supervision:

-How many, by whom, announced or not Timelines Administrative responsibility and feedback from these

-Conference/Professional Development

-Mandatory or recommended Expected results of these Timelines

-Other considerations:

-Removal or limitations from advising and coaching - does this impact his/her classroom performance?

-Part III - Additional resources

-This section will contain an overall timeline of expectations for the entire plan.
-Included will be any additional district resources that will be provided to assist the teacher in correcting identified areas of unacceptable performance.
-For example: additional technology, textbooks, pairing with colleague, etc.

-Part IV - Expected outcome(s) and timelines

-In this section the supervising administrator will outline what a satisfactory completion of the Performance Plan of Improvement will look like.
-This will include classroom observations and non-classroom observations.
-A specific timeline for satisfactory completion will also be included.

-Teacher/Educational Specialist Signature

-Immediate Supervisor Signature
+Expected purpose and outcomes Increased supervision: How many, by whom, announced or not Timelines Administrative responsibility and feedbace ck from these Conference/Professional Development Mandatory or recommended Expected results of these Timelines Other considerations: Removal or limitations from advising and coaching - doe es this impact his/her classroom performance? · ns for the entire plan.
+Included will be any additional district precting identified areas of unacceptable performance.
+For olleague, etc. Part IV - Expected outcome(s) and timelines In this section the supervising administrator will outline w Improvement will look like.
+This will include classroom of timeline for satisfactory completion will also be included. • • Teacher/Educational Specialist Signature - Date Immediate Supervisor Signature Date

-Appendix II - 4.03B PERFORMANCE IMPROVEMENT PLAN PROTOCOL
+Appendix II - 4.03B

+PERFORMANCE IMPROVEMENT PLAN PROTOCOL